Wimmics/KGnoVis/Presentation code - dev.md

 ## Part 3 : Graph Results View

-The graph results view is the visualisation of the graph result based on the query send by the user.
+The graph results view is the visualisation of the graph result based on the query sent by the user.

+The only mandatory parameter is the dataset, all other paramaters are optionnal.

 ```javascript